jurgob/win_mover/README.md

 =========

-A window resizer scripts for mac os (you can resize your windows with an keyboard combination)
+A window resizer scripts for mac os (you can resize your windows with an keyboard combination) You can resize the current window to full screen size, or you can resize and move it on left half and right half screen part

 this script should be used in combination with an external shortcut manager like spark